 For a further three years of study - or four, if you choose an industry placement, you'll develop your knowledge and skills within real estate development.

-- During year two, you'll expand your knowledge and will be introduced to specific topics, including property law, property asset management and urban regeneration.
+- As you progress to year two, you will expand your knowledge and will be introduced to specific topics, including property law, property asset management and urban regeneration

-- As you progress into your final year, you will advance your studies in areas including property development, historic conservation and strategic asset management, alongside completing a research project on a built environment subject of your choice.
+- As you head into your final year, you will advance your studies in areas including property development, historic conservation and strategic asset management.
+You will also complete a research-based dissertation about a built environment subject of your choice

-If you are studying full-time, you'll have the option to take an industry placement year between years two and three.
-Although you will be responsible for securing your own placement, we will support your search and assign you a tutor to monitor your progress whilst on placement.
+On the BSc (Hons) course, you will have the option to take an industry placement year between years two and three.
+Although you will be responsible for securing your placement, our tutors will support you in finding a role, and monitor your progress throughout.

 This module will introduce you to the range of sectors and professions involved in the built environment sector.
 You will also gain an understanding of the role of the different professions, and begin to explore the concept of health and safety in industry.